Bodhi Day for 2019 falls on a Sunday – December 8, 2019. That’s good because I don’t need to burn any vacation days.

 We’ll probably just do a weekend getaway around the Minidoka area – such as Sun Valley.
 Last Bodhi Day, the Eternal Fishnu, Rubber Ducky Buddha of Joliet, and I performed a Buddhist service at Minidoka on our way to City of Rocks.
 We thought it would be nice to do that every year.

 Sun Valley is also close to Craters of the Moon.
-We probably can’t get into the park during those hours, but there are many places near the park that would provide a great view of the early morning sky, solitude, no ranchers angry about hippy trespassers.
+We probably can’t get into the park during those hours, but there are many places near the park that would provide a great view of the early morning sky, solitude, and no hunters or ranchers angry about “hippy” trespassers.

 I apologize for this clip show blog.
 It’s a good way to fill in the simple reminder of Bodhi Day 2019 with lots of information from one place.